 Meetings often consume the majority of your workday.
 How many times have you asked yourself, “How can I get out of this meeting?” or “Did that meeting really need to be an hour long?”

 It’s possible to have more efficient and enjoyable meetings for everyone involved.
 So in the spirit of brevity, here are eight tips on meeting productivity improvement.

 Finding the right environment for your meeting is crucial.
 Holding meetings in a good space where employees are relaxed and can focus will increase your meeting’s productivity level.
 Stay away from rooms with too many windows as these allow for too many outside distractions, and don’t hold meetings out in the open where the surrounding area is noisy.

 The right meeting environment also means the right-sized room, so be sure you find and book a meeting room that’s big enough for the planned amount of attendees.
-Our conference room scheduling tool is a great resource that allows you to find and book a room based on capacity and the needed technology resources, such as whiteboards or videoconferencing equipment.
+Solutions for conference room scheduling are great resources that allow you to find and book a room based on capacity and the needed technology resources, such as whiteboards or video conferencing equipment.

 2. Have an agenda and stick to it.

 Meetings lacking an agenda are a waste of time.
 If you aren’t clear in your meeting objectives, you can be sure your meeting won’t be efficient and productive, so it’s worth it to spend a little more time on the agenda.
 Meetings can derail within a matter of seconds without a common focus, so make the focus clear as day with your meeting agenda.

 3. Keep meetings short.